El Monte Flores

 El Monte Flores, also known as EMF, is a Mexican-American criminal street gang based in California.
 It is the largest Hispanic gang in San Gabriel Valley and one of the oldest in Los Angeles County.

 History

-Also known as EMF, the gang has had an estimated 1,000 members since it was formed in the 1940s.
+Also known as EMF, the gang has had an estimated unknown amount of members but has thousands of active members since it was formed in the 1940s.
 The gang claims South El Monte, El Monte, North El Monte, and Mayflower Village as its turf.
 The gang's name comes from the Barrio Las Flores, named for the flower field & nurseries in the El Monte area.

 El Monte Flores is now part of a larger organization and pays "taxes" or "tribute" to the Mexican Mafia or "La eMe," a powerful prison-based gang who controls the majority of Latino gangs in Southern California.